Relax out of it

 Part of the embarrassment of blushing is the thought that others may see you as weak or silly.
 However, everyone has had the experience of being embarrassed; and it’s not nice for anyone.
 Any decent person would be sympathetic and understanding.
 If they are not, are you that bothered about what they might think?

-The mind has an incredible capacity for visualisation and responds to visualised events in as much as it does when experiencing the real thing.
-That’s why professional golfers, divers and many others use visualisation as a way to perfect their technique.
+The mind has an incredible capacity for visualisation and responds to visualised events in as much as it does when experiencing the actual thing.
+That’s why professional golfers, divers and many others use visualisation to perfect their technique.
 Try visualising going into situations which make you blush, but without blushing.
 Mentally observe yourself taking the meeting, giving the training or meeting a stranger (whatever situation gives rise to your blushing), remaining totally calm throughout.
 Repeatedly rehearsing the scene in your mind will help you feel cool, calm and collected when it plays out for real.

 Chill a while